projjal1/May-LeetCoding-Challenge/README.md

 # May-LeetCoding-Challenge
-This repo contains all the solutions to Leetcode May Challenge
+This repo contains all the solutions to Leetcode May Challenge in Python (3.5 +)